Poisson-Arago spot for gravitational waves: Conclusion and discussion

-The proposed Poisson-Arago spot for gravitational waves is a waveform independent phenomena, since we use a time independent scattering theory.
-One just needs to search the amplitude pattern according to Eq.~\ref{SA}.
-To observe such bright and dark strips with planned gravitational wave detectors, we need a relatively stationary source, for example compact binary system in the early phase of inspiral for space-based detectors, pulsars as continuous gravitational-wave sources for ground-based detectors, or binary-extreme-mass-ratio inspirals for both space-based and ground-based detectors \cite{2018arXiv180105780C}.
-To study the waves from fast changing sources, for example the binary stars being about to merge or merging, one need to consider time-dependent scattering theories.
+The proposed diffraction bright spot of the GWs is a waveform-independent phenomenon because we use the time-independent scattering theory.
+One only needs to search for the amplitude pattern according to Eq.~(\ref{SA}).
+To observe the bright spot, dark stripes, and bright fringes with planned gravitational wave detectors, we need a relatively stationary source, for example, a compact binary system in the early phase of inspiral for space-based detectors, pulsars as continuous gravitational wave sources for ground-based detectors \cite{2021arXiv210700600T}, or binary-extreme-mass-ratio inspirals for both space- and ground-based detectors \citep{2018CmPhy...1...53C}.
+One must consider time-dependent scattering theories to study the waves from fast-changing sources (e.g., binary stars that are about to merge or are merging).
+(Supermassive) black holes are usually hosted in galaxies with deep potential.
+The lensing effect by a black hole host galaxy with the geometric optic limit (e.g., Einstein ring of GWs) can also be important for the detection data analysis.
+In future studies, we hope to investigate such a geometric optic limit effect by a black hole host galaxy and wave effect by a black hole.